ppy/osu-wiki/wiki/Skinning_Tutorial/osu!catch/en.md

 There are four fruits and four fruit overlays.
 These fruits resemble the hitcircles and slider start and end in osu!catch.
 The fruits are tinted with the combo colour; however, unlike osu!standard (where each comboset uses the same combo colour) the individual fruits cycle through the combo colours (but slider trail, ticks, and end will use the same colour as its start fruit).
 Lastly, they appear in this order: pear, grapes, apple, orange, and repeat.

-Fruits and their overlays are the same size as a hitcircle, 128x128 with their origin point being the centre.
+Fruits and their overlays are the same size as a hitcircle, 128x128 (SD size) with their origin point being the centre.
 Most skinners would make all of the fruits the same and it is common to use simple shapes.

 Fruit overlays do not get tinted but should not be used in place of the fruit itself!
 This is because the hyperdash outlines are rendered based on the fruit itself, not the fruit's overlay.
 To combat this, you would need to include a shape of some kind for osu! to render the hyperdash outlines properly.